hanggrian/IIT-CS554/assignments/hw5.md

 As a future work, the paper could discuss the current phenomenon of hashing
 algorithms: we keep relying on increased digest size to avoid a collision.<sup>[\[10\]]</sup>
-Pretty soon when this strategy stops working &ndash; for example, when quantum computing becomes mainstream &ndash; the whole foundation of hash function security is at risk of dramatically changing.
+Pretty soon when this strategy stops working &mdash; for example, when quantum computing becomes mainstream &mdash; the whole foundation of hash function security is at risk of dramatically changing.
 But to be completely fair to the authors, this topic is inherently related to the universal hash function instead of singling out BLAKE.